-Students must successfully complete a minimum of 15 credits in free electives.
-Nine credits must be in courses at the 300-level or above.
-Six credits may be in any courses offered at or above the 100 level, excluding MTH 103 and MTH 111.
+Students must successfully complete a minimum of 15 credit hours in free electives.
+Nine credit hours must be in courses at the 300-level or above.
+Six credit hours may be in any courses offered at or above the 100 level, excluding MTH 103 and MTH 111.